 Our Top 5 Tips

-- Parking at Fay Canyon trailhead and walk Aerie Trail if Boynton Canyon lot is full
+- Parking at Fay Canyon trailhead and walk Aerie Trail if Boynton Canyon lot is full.

-- Don’t turn off Boynton Canyon Trail until you reach the big burnt Alligator tree
+- Don’t turn off Boynton Canyon Trail until you reach the big burnt Alligator tree.

-- Take the bank climb, not the even steep rock climb for cave access
+- Take the bank climb, not the even steep rock climb for cave access.

-- Get into the cave early morning for the best light and fewest crowds
+- Get into the cave early morning for the best light and fewest crowds.

-- Don’t complete the whole trail if you are short on time because there are better hikes
+- Don’t complete the whole trail if you are short on time because there are better hikes.

 Do you like to track your hikes using any of the best hiking apps?

-We used our offline GPS to track our position on the Boynton Canyon Trail which made it much easier for us to know when to turn off for the Subway Cave.
+We always use Gaia GPS offline maps for navigation and tracking our speed, elevation and time on hikes.
+And we used our offline GPS to track our position on the Boynton Canyon Trail which made it much easier for us to know when to turn off for the Subway Cave.

 Is the Subway Cave worth visiting in Sedona?

-Please let us know if you have any questions about how to find the Subway Cave, hiking Boynton Canyon Trail or your visit to Sedona in the comments below.
+Please let us know if you have any questions in the comments below.

 Happy Hiking,